Popular Democratic Party (Puerto Rico): Support for discussion of Puerto Rico status within U.N. General Assembly

 On January 8, 2007 Governor Aníbal Acevedo Vilá stated that he intends to garner support to have the political status of Puerto Rico considered before the General Assembly of the United Nations (UN).
 He also expressed that he expected such support to come from both inside and outside of Puerto Rico as well as from within and beyond the PPD.

 The Associated Press reported that Governor Acevedo Vilá announced that "We have started negotiations with other sectors of Puerto Rico, to see in what way we can accelerate that issue and achieve more allies at the UN".

 Party logo and song

-The PPD used as a logo the silhouette of a rural farm worker, jibaro, wearing a traditional straw hat (pava), with the words "pan, tierra, libertad" (bread, land, freedom).
+The PPD uses as a logo the silhouette of a rural farm worker, jibaro, wearing a traditional straw hat (pava), with the words "pan, tierra, libertad" (bread, land, freedom).
 The party logo was designed by Antonio Colorado Sr., one of Muñoz's party staff members and an eventual cabinet member.
 In 2016, the logo was updated to include a woman and the words "pan, tierra, libertad' were substituted with "unidad, trabajo, prosperidad" ("unity, work, prosperity").
+After defeat in the 2016 gubernatorial race, the logo was reverted to the original.

 The PPD is unique in Puerto Rican politics in having adopted an anthem.
 "Jalda Arriba" was written by Johnny Rodriguez, a famous Puerto Rican singer, composer and club owner.
 He dedicated the song to former governor Luis Muñoz Marín.
 The song also became strongly associated with the PPD because of this.
 Rodriguez was the elder brother of Tito Rodríguez, one of Puerto Rico's most famous international singers.